DanCQ/Bitcoin-Halving-Countdown/README.md

 UnDer CONStrucTion!!!

-My own personal countdown of The Bitcoin Halving event and other relevant information.
+My own personal tracking of The Bitcoin Halving event, and other related information.
+Just in case other sites dissapear.

 Using the Bitcoin Blockchair API.